Learn. Create. Build a career in the First Nation arts.

 COVID-19 and the Yukon First Nations Arts Program in 2020-2021

-Students who want to complete credits towards the YFN Arts program in fall 2020 can enroll in upgrading English and math courses required for the certificate.
-These courses will be available entirely online or through a combination of scheduled video-conference sessions and online learning activities.
+On an on-going basis, students can also enroll in upgrading English and math courses required for the YFN Arts certificate, as these courses are available entirely online or through a combination of scheduled video-conference sessions and online learning activities.

-Contact the School of Academic and Skill Development or a program advisor for assistance or for more information about COVID-19-related changes to the Yukon First Nations Arts program.
+Contact Elizabeth Bosely (email@example.com) for assistance or for more information about the Yukon First Nations Arts program.

 The Yukon First Nations Arts certificate program (YFN Arts) consists of University Access Pathway courses in English and math and art courses in contemporary and traditional Indigenous visual arts and crafts.
 The art modules will be delivered in a sequential manner to ensure students’ learning experiences build on and further their artistic abilities.

 Throughout the program, students will learn from “hands-on” instruction in beadwork, sewing, traditional footwear, carving, and fine craftwork.
 The Small Craft & Product Development module will encourage students to perfect their skills, and apply them to the production of high quality traditional arts and contemporary arts and crafts.
 After completion of the art modules, students will have the skill set to design and produce unique, innovative products.

 The art courses will be supplemented with a career exploration module that will allow students to explore the knowledge, essential skills and personal entrepreneurial characteristics required to manage and promote their art careers.

 - Be 17 year of age or older.